-The Green River Center administers a variety of tests both in a private setting and group setting.
+Western Wyoming Community College administers a variety of tests both in private and group settings.
 College Level Examination Program (CLEP), McCann Reading and Writing placement test, and ALEKS Math placement test.
-Please contact the Green River Center to schedule placement testing.
-Contact the Green River Center at 307-875-2278.
+Please contact Academic Advising to schedule placement testing at 307-382-1677.

 The McCann and ALEKS placement tests are designed to determine the students' level of ability - they are not pass/fail tests.
 The tests allow Western's academic advisors to place students in courses that are best suited to a student's current skill level.
 In some cases, developmental courses are required before a student may enter college-level courses.
 All new students are who do not have ACT scores are required to take the McCann and ALEKS placement tests prior to registering for courses.

 Students can obtain extra-institutional learning credits through the CLEP Test, Military Credit, Advanced Placement, Institutional Credit by Exam, and Life Experience Credit.